Reciprocal versus Parasocial Relationships in Online Social Networks: Predicting Reciprocal Edges

 In this section, we study the prediction of reciprocal edges.
-First, we formally define the reciprocity prediction problem.
-Second, we discuss the extraction of features.
+Given a few social network snapshots, reciprocal edge prediction is to infer which parasocial edges will turn to be reciprocal in the future.
+First, we discuss the extraction of features.
 Each of the features is supported by either previous work or our measurement studies in Section~\ref{sec:fea}.
-Third, we map the reciprocity prediction to an outlier detection problem.
+Then, we map the reciprocal edge prediction to an outlier detection problem.